 Operating lease costs directly attributable to operations, primarily for real estate and to a lesser extent certain equipment, are included in operating costs in the accompanying statements of activities.
-No significant new leases existed for ALSAC.

 The Organization leases certain office space and equipment under noncancelable operating leases.
-Future minimum lease payments required under such leases having an initial or remaining term of more than one year as of June 30, 2023, consist of the following:
+Future minimum lease payments required under such leases having an initial or remaining term of more than one year as of June 30, 2024, consist of the following: